-In June 2019 we completed a follow-on public offering under our effective shelf registration statement on Form S-3 (File No. 333-228974) (the "June 2019 Follow-On Offering"), which offering resulted in net cash proceeds to the Company of approximately \$11.35 million after deduction of commissions and offering costs, and, at June 30, 2019, we had cash and cash equivalents of \$21.38 million.
+In June 2019, we completed a follow-on public offering under our effective shelf registration statement on Form S-3 (File No. 333-228974) (the "June 2019 Follow-On Offering"), which offering resulted in net cash proceeds to the Company of approximately \$11.35 million after deduction of commissions and offering costs, and, at September 30, 2019, we had cash and cash equivalents of \$19.2 million.
 We are rapidly growing business functions, including production, marketing, sales, distribution, service and administration.
 Until we generate additional revenue and net cash flow from operations, we still expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants, contractors and suppliers for production and certain other services.
 Given our limited personnel, substantial risk and uncertainty exists with respect to whether we can timely execute our business plan and achieve our operating objectives, including obtaining orders from customers and introducing new products in the future.

-We currently have five U.S. patents issued and eight U.S. patents pending on our remote restraint device and technology.
+We currently have five U.S. patents issued and nine U.S. patents pending on our remote restraint device and technology.
 In September 2018 we commenced filing our first foreign patent applications, targeting the European Union (17 countries) and 17 other countries.
 We have additional patents being drafted as part of our strategy to protect our innovations in the U.S. and in targeted countries internationally.

-We began demonstrations of our first product, the BolaWrap 100 remote restraint device, in November 2017 and 2018 developed initial production capability.
-We have demonstrated our BolaWrap 100 product to over 150 agencies across the country, often with media in attendance, resulting in dozens of media reports including television and print that have driven hundreds of inquiries from domestic and international prospects.
-Over 70 law enforcement agencies took delivery of the BolaWrap 100 devices during 2018 and the first half of 2019.
-In addition to the sale of a limited number of small domestic and international orders, we have delivered over 330 devices at no cost to strategic agencies for evaluation and feedback.
+We began demonstrations of our first product, the BolaWrap 100 remote restraint device, in November 2017 and in 2018 developed initial production capability.
+We have demonstrated our BolaWrap 100 product to over 170 agencies across the country, often with media in attendance, resulting in dozens of media reports including television and print that have driven hundreds of inquiries from domestic and international prospects.
+Over 110 law enforcement agencies and 20 distributors took delivery of the BolaWrap 100 devices during 2018 and the first nine months of 2019.
+In addition to sales to domestic and international agencies and distributors, we delivered through September 2019 over 460 test and evaluation devices at no cost to strategic agencies for evaluation and feedback.
 Our product is gaining important worldwide awareness and recognition through media exposure, trade show participations, product demonstrations and word of mouth as a result of positive responses to our product.
 We believe we are establishing a global brand and the product foundation for business growth.
 We believe we have strong market opportunities for our restraint product offering within the law enforcement, military and homeland security business sectors domestically and internationally.

-In March 2019 we welcomed less-lethal industry pioneer and 25-year veteran Thomas Smith as our President.
+In March 2019, we welcomed less-lethal industry pioneer and 25-year veteran Thomas Smith as our President.
 He is responsible for scaling our domestic and international sales.
 We have accelerated our focus on international distribution and began to engage with domestic distributors to address the over 1,100 product inquiries from domestic law enforcement agencies.
 While our strategy includes a combination of both direct and distributor sales we are adding distributors to sell products especially targeting smaller law enforcement agencies.
-At June 30, 2019 we had distribution agreements with nine domestic distributors representing 38 states and seven international distributors representing 12 countries.
+At September 30, 2019 we had distribution agreements with 11 domestic distributors representing 45 states and 15 international distributors representing 25 countries.